Libya

 Unstable political situation exacerbates humanitarian situation

-With the fall of dictator Muammar al-Gaddafi in 2011, Libya fell apart into hostile camps.
-As a result of this political situation, the population has been living in a climate of violence and insecurity and a dramatic supply situation for years: according to the United Nations, more than 800,000 people in Libya are dependent on humanitarian aid, many of them migrants and internally displaced persons.
-Infrastructure such as water and electricity supplies, as well as the public healthcare system, are in a poor state due to the ongoing conflict and lack of maintenance, and the population cannot be provided with sufficient supplies.
+Following the overthrow of dictator Muammar al-Gaddafi in 2011, Libya fractured into rival factions.
+As a result of this political situation, the population has been living for years in a climate of violence and insecurity, combined with a dramatic shortage of basic services.
+According to the United Nations, more than 800,000 people in Libya are in need of humanitarian assistance, many of them migrants and internally displaced persons.
+Infrastructure such as water and electricity supply, as well as the public health system, is in poor condition due to the ongoing conflict and lack of maintenance, leaving the population inadequately provided for.

 Flood disaster 2023: Injuries, homelessness and hunger